Tamanas007/Synergy25-Deepfake-Challenge/README.md

 Step 1: Data Preparation

 Run the prepare_data.py script.
-This script reads the four initial data sources (real/fake images and real/fake JSONs) and combines them into a single master_labels.csv file, which serves as our unified ground truth.Total 3 traiining for v1,v2 and v4 models;v4 is the best one.(trained model weights link in the resources)
+This script reads the four initial data sources (real/fake images and real/fake JSONs) and combines them into a single master_labels.csv file, which serves as our unified ground truth.

 Step 2: Model Training (Our Winning Script)